Last updated on

-2019 is almost here and in the ever-growing world of smartphones, the use of Instant Messaging apps plays a bigger role than before, connecting people conveniently and for free.
+2020 is here, and in the ever-growing world of smartphones, the use of Instant Messaging apps plays a bigger role than before, connecting people conveniently and for free.
 We have seen a lot of instant messaging apps getting popular on desktops, including WhatsApp and Telegram, and now even Instagram is believed to be testing desktop direct messaging functionality.

 Thanks to instant messaging apps, text messaging seems to be a thing of the past and with growing user adoption, we’re seeing more and more IM apps hit the market.

-Early 2016 we did this piece and we are now updating it ahead of 2019.
-However, most of the IM apps that were at the top of the list last year are still dominating in 2018.
+This article was originally written in 2016 and we’ve continued to update over 4 years.
+However, most of the IM apps that were at the top of the list last year are still dominating in 2020.

 The best IM apps today do mostly the same things but it’s the different user interfaces and those little extra functions of each app that lead to serious competition between them.

 Whether you’re a new Android user or an old one, if you’re looking for a good IM app to keep in touch with your friends and family, or even make new friends, you can check out our list of the 11 Best Instant Messaging Apps for Android below and pick something that suits you.

 An app that truly needs no introduction, WhatsApp has managed to make its way to phones around the world, whether they run Android, iOS, Windows or any other OS.
 It is by far one of the most convenient Instant Messaging apps and is used by millions of people every day.